itsHesamHoseini/xui-logParsing/README.md

 # xui-logParsing

-A lightweight PHP-based CLI tool designed for **3X-UI VPN administrators** to detect and monitor clients who exceed the maximum allowed simultaneous connections.
+A lightweight PHP-based CLI tool designed for **3X-UI VPN administrators** based on xray-core to detect and monitor clients who exceed the maximum allowed simultaneous connections.
 It parses the `access.log` file, provides clear and colorful CLI reports, and optionally sends violation alerts directly to a Telegram bot.

 ---